ashish-mali/Classification-Cardiovascular-Risk-Prediction/README.md

 ## :scroll: Conclusion

-After implementing six regression model and analyzing theri respective performance matrics we came to the conclusion that the <b>"Optimal_RandomRegression"</b> and
+After implementing seven classification model and analyzing their respective performance matrics we came to the conclusion that the <b>"Optimal_XGBoost"</b> is top performing models with respect to the matrics we have choosen.
-<b>XGBRegressor</b> are top performing models with respect to all the matrics.
-But when we look for the cross validation score and other factores such as time complexity, we select the <b>Optimal_RandomForest</b> as a final deployment model.

 ![--------------------------------------------------------------------------------------------](https://github.com/andreasbm/readme/blob/master/assets/lines/grass.png)